magiclabs/magic-nft-template/README.md

-# Magic NFT Starter Pack
+# Magic NFT Starter Kit

-Welcome to the Magic NFT Starter Pack!
+Welcome to the Magic NFT Starter Kit!

 [Magic](https://magic.link) makes it super simple to provide users with secure, non-custodial wallets while also supporting third party wallets.
-This NFT Starter Pack illustrates how to integrate [Magic Connect](https://magic.link/connect) with a basic NFT site that allows users to mint and view NFTs from a particular NFT collection.
+This NFT Starter Kit illustrates how to integrate [Magic Connect](https://magic.link/connect) with a basic NFT site that allows users to mint and view NFTs from a particular NFT collection.

 ## New to Magic and/or Web3?